zumper/black/CONTRIBUTING.md

 Install all development dependencies using:

 ```
-$ pipenv install --dev
+$ poetry install --extras d
-$ pipenv shell
+$ poetry shell
 $ pre-commit install
 ```

-If you haven't used `pipenv` before but are comfortable with virtualenvs, just run `pip install pipenv` in the virtualenv you're already using and invoke the command above from the cloned _Black_ repo.
+If you haven't used `poetry` before but are comfortable with virtualenvs, just run `pip install poetry` in the virtualenv you're already using and invoke the commands above from the cloned _Black_ repo.
 It will do the correct thing.

 Before submitting pull requests, run tests with: